Frequently Asked Questions

 Q: If I have a minor or adult child with special needs, can I do something to protect them legally and financially?

-The funds in the trust, usually funded by a parent, grandparent or other adult, can be utilized for the following (this is not an exhaustive list):
+The funds in the trust, usually funded by a parent, grandparent, other adult, and even the Special Needs individual, can be utilized for the following (this is not an exhaustive list):

-- To buy property or services that better the special needs individual's quality of life, like a computer, laptop, furniture or electronics
+To buy property or services that better the special needs individual's quality of life, like a computer, laptop, furniture or electronics-even a personal residence.